 Why we support them

 CLTs are well-tested and proven tools for affordability and community control.
 CLTs have been found to be more resilient during times of instability, like recessions and gentrification.
 For example, a 2018 Grounded Solutions study, looking at over 4,000 units, in 20 states, over 30 years found that 99% of the units avoided foreclosure.
-CLTs are operated by and for the community, so they can be great at addressing community issues.
+CLTs are operated by and for the community, so they can be great at addressing community needs.

 CLTs are also a prudent financial investment in affordable housing.
 For example, let’s say there is a home valued at $555,000.
 To make it affordable to someone at 50% AMI, it will require an initial subsidy of $393,000, making the sales price $161,700. (* value of home appreciation is based on 3.4% compound annual growth rate [CAGR] - data for DC shows last 10 year CAGR to be 3.4% for condos/co-ops; 10.2% for single family detached; and 7.3% for townhomes.
 So a 3.4% change is reasonable/conservative)